oroinc/documentation/commerce/system_requirements.rst

 .. note::

-    Any browser you use needs to have cookies and JavaScript turned on.
+    Any browser needs to have cookies and JavaScript turned on.

 .. _`Apache`: https://httpd.apache.org/